nnoodle/twitter-atom-feed/README.md

 ### `config.lisp`
 Located in `$XDG_CONFIG_HOME/twitter-atom-feed/config.lisp`, you can define your own filters here.
+Make sure it begins with `(in-package #:twitter-atom-feed-filters)`

 ## License
 Licensed under [ISC](./LICENSE)